matkoch/matkoch.github.io/_posts/2020-07-02-msbuild-tasks.md

 <div class="tweet" tweetID="1183638078767927297">Is there a decent workflow for writing MSBuild tasks?
 Finally looking at adding a proper MSBuild task to FunctionMonkey (it currently uses a console app - that'll stay too).
 Writing it seems straightforward.... debugging it looks like it might be painful.</div>

-Indeed, with the **console application approach**, things are rather easy. <!-- TODO: INPUT DATA --> On Windows we can call `System.Diagnostics.Debugger.Launch()`, which **fires up the Just-In-Time Debugger** so that we can attach to the process.
+Indeed, with the **console application approach**, things are rather easy.
+On Windows we can call `System.Diagnostics.Debugger.Launch()`, which **fires up the Just-In-Time Debugger** so that we can attach to the process.
 By default, this will use the [Visual Studio JIT Debugger](https://docs.microsoft.com/en-us/visualstudio/debugger/debug-using-the-just-in-time-debugger?view=vs-2019), but we can also [configure JetBrains Rider as the Just-In-Time Debugger](https://blog.jetbrains.com/dotnet/2019/04/16/edit-continue-just-time-debugging-debugger-improvements-rider-2019-1/).
 As of now, this strategy is [not supported on Linux/macOS](https://github.com/dotnet/runtime/issues/38427).
 The best workaround I've found is to call `SpinWait.SpinUntil(() => Debugger.IsAttached)`, which will wait until the debugger is actually attached.
-This also has the benefit that we don't break on the `Debugger.Launch` statement.

 Taking the **custom MSBuild task approach**, we have a bit more footwork to do.
-In contrast to using `PackageReference`, the`.targets` and `.props` files **aren't automatically imported** when using a `ProjectReference` in another test project.
+Referencing a package via `PackageReference`, their main `.props` and `.targets` files get [automatically included](https://docs.microsoft.com/nuget/create-packages/creating-a-package#include-msbuild-props-and-targets-in-a-package).
+This is not the case when using `ProjectReference` on the same project!
 We could create an actual package, but that has the unpleasant side-effect of getting persisted in our global NuGet cache:

 <div class="tweet" tweetID="965325828455321600">I want to point to to a nupckg file directly ideally.
 The problem with local feeds is that packages get cached.</div>